 The island is very rich in History.
 If you are a fan of the Homer, you may have come across the place under a different name.
 Odysseus during his wanderings, fleeing from an avenging sea deity- Poseidon was shipwrecked by storms.

 His ship was stranded on the shores of Scheria, a land of seafaring people.
 Rescued by the beautiful daughter of the King-Alkinoos, he found some measure of comfort in the Land.

-The descriptions given by Homer may well be the island Of Corfu Greece.
+The descriptions given by Homer may well be about this island.
 Another legend is Poseidon named the place after his lover Korkyra.
 He brought her to live in the island.
 The name Corfu was derived from her.
 This two stories portray ancient Greek knowledge of the place.